hjjvandam/simpson/README.md

   This library provide a C API to the Linear Algebra PACKage (LAPACK).
 LAPACKE is included in the [LAPACK](https://github.com/Reference-LAPACK/lapack) repository.

+* LAPACK

+  As LAPACKE only provides a C API to [LAPACK](https://github.com/Reference-LAPACK/lapack) you still need to have LAPACK installed as well.

 * TCL

   The Tool Command Language ([TCL](https://github.com/tcltk/tcl)) is a programming